Who are Spot X products for?

 The Pro Squid uses a custom video coupler, which plugs into the camera’s USB port and accesses the live out function.
 The Squid takes this signal and sends it along the video cable tether, where the male RCA plug can then be plugged into most video displays (TV, monitor, plotter etc.).
 You may need an adapter to plug this RCA plug into your display device.
 Ask us if you’re unsure.

-Squid Cast uses a WiFi antenna system to connect camera to mobile device or plotter on the surface, allowing live view and full remote control via the camera app.
+Squid Cast uses a WiFi antenna system to connect camera to mobile device or plotter on the surface, even while underwater, allowing live view and full remote control via the camera app.

 Can I view the Squid Cast live feed on a plotter or TV?